 Setting Up a Fight: SiteGround vs. InMotion Hosting

-We compare web hosting providers over a series of five rounds, borrowing from the criteria in our web hosting reviews.
-Not all rounds featured in our reviews will be featured here, though.
+We compare web hosting providers over a series of five rounds.
+Not all rounds featured will be featured here, though.
 Instead, we’ve combined a few criteria, such as hosting types, into other sections.
 That way, the comparison is more concise and fair.

 The rounds we’ll use here are features, pricing, ease of use, speed and security.
 At the beginning of each round, we’ll lay out what we’re looking for.
 After that, we’ll talk about each provider and give our thoughts on how they compare.
 Finally, we’ll declare a winner and award that service a point.
 Whichever service earns three or more points will be our champion.